sjpierce/SANETPA/README.md

 the production script, and information about the software environment used.

-If you want to get a date-stamped production run output, you can use something like the following command in the Terminal to change into the `scripts/` folder and render that output.
+If you want to get a date-stamped output for the production run script itself, you can use something like the following command in the Terminal to change into the `scripts/` folder and render that output.
 Just update the date in the output filename to match the current date (a new output file will overwrite an existing output file if they have the same file name).

     cd scripts
     quarto render Production_Run.qmd --output Production_Run_2025-11-23.html